Premium Small Group Experience

 We meet on the terrace of the La Bohème café.
 Full meeting instructions in the confirmation email.
 Click here to see the map.

-Full day (8 hours from Barcelona and back) with around 2.5 hours hiking and snorkeling
+Full day (9.5 hours from Barcelona and back) covering around 5Km

-- The ability to walk on rugged terrain and to swim is essential.
+- The ability to walk on rugged terrain is essential

-- Civil liability and accident insurance (only when booked via our website)
+- Civil liability and accident insurance (only when booked via this website)

 What to bring

-- Drinking water and possibly some snacks (lunch is after the activity)
+- Drinking water and possibly some snacks (lunch is at the end of the walk)